Vikrantavarman I: Constructing temples

 Inscription of Prakasadharma's son Vikrantavarman II on a pedestal at My Son.

-During his reign Vikrantavarman built numerous temples at Mỹ Sơn, dedicating particularly to Śiva.
-Those temples he desired the worships of Kandarpadharma (the father of his grandfather's mother), for Śiva's friend Ekākṣapiṅgalā?
-Kuvera at Mỹ Sơn, dedicating for Amareśa; and a golden portrait of Śiva.
+During his reign, Vikrantavarman built numerous temples at Mỹ Sơn, dedicating particularly heavily to Śiva.

+At these temples, he desired the worship of Kandarpadharma (the father of his grandfather's mother), Śiva's friend Ekākṣapiṅgalā?
+Kuvera at Mỹ Sơn, Amareśa; and a golden portrait of Śiva.

 He named for his beloved deity Kandarpapureśvara after his great-grandfather and king Kandarpadharma.
 Kandarpadharma was the father of Prakāśadharma's paternal grandmother.
 Jagaddharma was likely an alternative name for hitherto Bhadreśvaravarman (r.
 650?-?).
 When Prabhasadharma's male descendants were put to death by a minister, Jagaddharma, one of his nephew who had escaped, traveling to the Khmer city Bhavapura (Sambor Prei Kuk) and then got married with Queen Śarvānī, daughter of Zhenla king Isanavarman, and gave birth to Prakāśadharma.

 Many pedestals, or kosas, were erected for his devotions to Śiva and Vishnu.
-Prakāśadharma's words proved himself a sophisticated, well-educated monarch in cosmopolitan Sanskrit learning and Indian philosophy.
+Records of Prakāśadharma's writings indicate his knowledge of cosmopolitan Sanskrit learning and Indian philosophy.

 Succession

-Initially, scholars thought that there was a single Vikrantavarman ruled over Champa from 658 to 741, an impossible straight 83-years-reign.
-The existence of two kings named Vikrantavarman were figured out shortly after.
+Initially, scholars thought that there was a single Vikrantavarman who ruled over Champa for 83 years, from 658 to 741.
+However, the existence of two kings named Vikrantavarman was subsequently discovered.
 Chinese documents reported that Prakāśadharma (Vikrantavarman I) had died in 686 and was succeeded by a son and namesake, Vikrantavarman II (r. ?-741, Jianduodamo).
-The second problem is as reported by Chinese annals, Prakāśadharma traditionally is believed to be succeeded by Vikrantavarman II.
-However, recent research shows indications that there is a king Naravāhanavarman ruled briefly between Prakāśadharma and Vikrantavarman II.
+According to these Chinese annals, Prakāśadharma was succeeded by Vikrantavarman II.
+However, recent research shows indications that there was a king called Naravāhanavarman, who ruled briefly between Prakāśadharma and Vikrantavarman II.